rsperl/evernote2anything/README.md

 }
 ```

 Parsing the body is the tricky part.
-Evernote has special tags for pictures, videos, etc. This at least gives you a easier access to the different parts of the note.
+Evernote has special tags for pictures, videos, etc. I really need to do an xslt transformation on the note body, but I've never done that before, so it will be a while before I get to that.
+Any help in that would be welcome.
+The xslt stylesheet would not have to do much -- copy most nodes, but transform en-media and en-todo.

 The parsing is pluggable -- if you find a better way to create the Markdown, you can create a perl module with the ```parse``` method, and pass an instance of your module to the script.
 Your parse method will be called to generate the body.

 ## Starter Script